dasoldasol/dasoldasol.github.io/_posts/VPC.md

 ![vpc-with-subnets](./image/vpc-3.png)
 - Process
   - **Create Subnet1**(10.0.1.0/24 - us-east-1a) -> **Create Subnet2**(10.0.2.0/24 - us-east-1b) -> **Make Subnet1 public**(enable auto-assign public IP)
 - US-EAST-1A in your account can be a completely different availability zone to US-EAST-1A in another account.
-The AZ's are randomized.
+The AZ's are randomized between AWS accounts.
 - Amazon always reserves 5 IP addresses within you subnets.(the reason why you have 251 not 256)